robobenklein/robobenklein.github.io/_posts/2019-10-16-vlhcc-2019-much-conference.md

 Since I'm a huge nerd who plays plenty of games using the tier system (looking at you OSU), I'll use that again here.
 My tiers are based mostly on how interesting / applicable I found the research, with the live presentation being less important for the ordering of this list.

+The full paper links are on the website: [human-se.github.io/vlhcc2019](https://human-se.github.io/vlhcc2019/)

+Most of you probably don't want to read through my thoughts on all the papers, so if you want just the good stuff, here's the best first:

 # SS Tier
 {:.tiertitle-ss}

-Papers almost everyone I know should read.

 ### Barriers to Reproducible Scientific Programming
 {:.papertitle}
 Presentation: SS

-I wish every researcher who ever touches a computer would read this paper or see this presentation.
+I wish every researcher who ever touches a computer would either read this paper or see this presentation.
 It was the best presentation I've seen here.

 The problem is super relevant and is my number one frustration with other papers: I want to read the code behind it.